 - Liability: Liability insurance in a standard renters insurance policy can help protect a renter in case a guest gets injured in a home and sues.
 Liability insurance can also cover a renter’s guest’s behavior, say if a guest accidentally forgets to turn off a garden hose and causes water damage to the property.

 - Living Expenses: In the case of extreme events that leave a renter temporarily homeless, renters insurance can cover the cost of living expenses, including hotel and restaurant bills.

 As a landlord, encouraging your tenants to have renters insurance can save you time and money should any accidents, damage, or theft happen on your rental property.
 By empowering your tenants to be responsible for their own property and guest behavior, you will eliminate (or at least reduce) your own insurance’s involvement on a claim.
-You can also save yourself from having to deal with vacancy or eviction should a renter not be able to afford living in your rental home due to expenses adding up that could have been covered with renters insurance.
+You can also save yourself from having to deal with vacancy or eviction should a renter not be able to afford to live in your rental home due to expenses adding up that could have been covered with renters insurance.